Atomarius/elsuperbeano.github.io/2020-03-misconception-of-design-patterns.md

 - ...

 A lot of classes are poorly encapsulated.
 Often the encapsulation is broken, even by reflection for testing purposes.
 Most of the time the state of an object is tested but not really the behaviour.
-Which leads the to the following problem.

-## The problem of writing code
-We are exposed to poorly written code everyday.
-We believe code is hard to write because we see code that is hard to understand.
-We are obsessed with technology that magically solves the *problem of writing code*.
-We are failing, because we are left behind with nearly no skills except for reading the documentation of the next promising magical solution.

-**If you go to an expensive restaurant with a famous chef, would you be okay being served convenience food?**

 While thinking about this, let's take a look at the result of some serious refactoring.

 ## A few iterations of refactoring later...